realQu1ck/Microservices/README.md

 Requirements :
 ------------------------------------------------------------
 ASP.Net Core Version = 6.0.102;

-Visual Studio Version = 2022 (For dotnet 6.0)
+Visual Studio Version = 2022 (For dotnet 6.0);

-Docker With (Redis - SQL Server - MongoDB - RabbitMQ - PostgreSQL & Portainer.io) Images // IF you run docker compose this images will be downloaded automatically
+Docker With (Redis - SQL Server - MongoDB - RabbitMQ - PostgreSQL & Portainer.io) Images // IF you run docker compose this images will be downloaded automatically;

 Docker Requirements :
 ------------------------------------------------------------